-The forty year old Tom looks back on his childhood and tries to make sense of his inability to connect with those around him - but can he change from the person he thinks he was?
+The forty year old Tom looks back on his childhood and tries to make sense of his inability to connect with those around him - but can he change from the person he thinks he is?

 "A wonderful, touching, coming-of-age novel that is raw, confronting and tender at the same time" - Better Reading